EthanGriesman/EthanGriesman/README.md

   </a>
 </p>

 <p align="center">My name is Ethan Griesman.
-I'm a Computer Engineering student at Iowa State University with interests in embedded systems, full-stack software development, quantum computing,
+I'm a Computer Engineering student at Iowa State University with interests in embedded systems, full-stack software development, web development.